Frequently Asked Questions

 Learn more about the PROSPER trial overall survival data

-The adverse reactions reported in PROSPER that occurred at a ≥ 2% higher frequency in the XTANDI arm than in the placebo arm included asthenic conditions (40% vs 20%)*, hot flush (13% vs 7.7%), dizziness (12% vs 5.2%), hypertension (12% vs 5.2%), fall (11% vs 4.1%), nausea (11% vs 8.6%), fractures (9.8% vs 4.9%), decreased appetite (9.6% vs 3.9%), constipation (9.1% vs 6.9%), headache (9.1% vs 4.5%), weight decreased (5.9% vs 1.5%), cognitive and attention disorders (4.6% vs 1.5%)§, and anxiety (2.8% vs 0.4%).1
+The adverse reactions (Grade 1-4) reported in the PROSPER trial that occurred at a ≥ 2% higher frequency in the XTANDI + GnRH therapy* arm than in the placebo + GnRH therapy* arm included asthenic conditions (40% vs 20%), hot flush (13% vs 8%), dizziness (12% vs 5%), hypertension (12% vs 5%), fall (11% vs 4.1%), nausea (11% vs 9%), fractures (10% vs 4.9%)§, decreased appetite (10% vs 3.9%), constipation (9% vs 7%), headache (9% vs 4.5%), weight decreased (6% vs 1.5%), cognitive and attention disorders (4.6% vs 1.5%)||, and anxiety (2.8% vs 0.4%).1

-†Includes dizziness and vertigo.1
+†Includes asthenia and fatigue.1

-‡Includes all osseous fractures from all sites.1
+§Includes all osseous fractures from all sites.1

 Learn more about the PROSPER trial safety results